 Why Go Solar in Iowa Now?

-Which is why it’s a good idea to go solar now, and have the full 10 years to work on claiming the solar tax credit.
+The higher level of credit is why it’s a good idea to go solar now.
+You’ll have the full 10 years to work on claiming the solar tax credit, so you’re locking yourself into the best version of a program that may change in the next few years.

 But is solar in Iowa a good idea for homeowners?
 Yes!
-The Hawkeye state has on average about 200 sunny days, which is more than enough to take advantage of sunny summer days and net metering to power your home year round.
+The Hawkeye state has on average about 200 sunny days, which is more than enough to take advantage of renewable energy production and net metering to power your home year-round.

 Iowa Saves with Energy Efficiency Credits